Berwickshire: Geography

-The terrain of Berwickshire is characterised by a series of low hills and agricultural land, with a number of small towns scattered throughout the county.
-The Lammermuir Hills traverse the border with East Lothian; it is here that Meikle Says Law, the highest point in the county at 535 m, can be found.
-The River Tweed forms the border with England to the south, with the exception of a small section in the vicinity of Berwick-upon-Tweed (formerly the river formed the entirety of the border out to the North Sea); other major rivers include the Eye Water, Whiteadder Water, Dye Water, Watch Water, Eden Water and Blackadder Water.
+Berwickshire has low hills and agricultural land, with a number of small towns scattered throughout the county.
+The Lammermuir Hills traverse the border with East Lothian, including Meikle Says Law, the highest point in the county at 535 m.
+The River Tweed forms the border with England to the south, with the exception of a small section near Berwick-upon-Tweed (formerly the river formed the whole border out to the North Sea); other major rivers include the Eye Water, Whiteadder Water, Dye Water, Watch Water, Eden Water and Blackadder Water.

 History

 Between the late tenth and early eleventh centuries, the land between the rivers Forth and Tweed came under Scottish control.
 The town of Berwick-upon-Tweed was made a royal burgh by David I (reigned 1124–1153), and it would appear that the shire of Berwick, or Berwickshire, was also created during David's reign.
 The shire covered the town of Berwick plus a largely rural area to the north-west of it, and corresponded to the medieval province of Merse.

 After the town of Berwick had finally been ceded to English control in 1482, the functions of the county town (principally holding the sheriff court) were initially shared between Duns and Lauder, until 1596 when Greenlaw was declared the county town by James VI.
 In 1661 the county town was moved to Duns, but in 1696 it was moved back to Greenlaw.

 Town Hall, Greenlaw: Built 1829 as County Hall.

 Commissioners of Supply were established for each Scottish shire in 1667.
 County Hall was built at Greenlaw in 1829 to serve as the courthouse and meeting place for the commissioners, replacing an earlier building on an adjoining site.
 The building was paid for by William Purves-Hume-Campbell of Purves Hall, near Greenlaw, who was keen for Greenlaw to retain its position as county town.
 However, Greenlaw remained a very small town, and Duns was clearly the larger town by the nineteenth century.
 In 1853 an act of Parliament, the Berwickshire Courts Act 1853 (16 & 17 Vict. c.
 27) was passed allowing the courts and commissioners' meetings to be held at Duns as well as at Greenlaw.
 Another courthouse, known as County Buildings, was subsequently built at 8 Newtown Street in Duns in 1856.